IRG-MotionLLM: Interleaving Motion Generation, Assessment and Refinement for Text-to-Motion Generation: IRG-MotionLLM

 {\textbf{Training}}: By constructing task-specific instruction templates and annotations, we conduct supervised fine-tuning on the base model and obtain our Stage-1 model $\mathcal{F}_{s1}$.
 The annotation construction process and instruction templates are detailed in \cref{sec:data_engine} and the Appendix.

-{\textbf{Inference}}: Similar to previous UniMoLMs, $\mathcal{F}_{s1}$ can be instructed to perform all learned tasks.
-More importantly, $\mathcal{F}_{s1}$ emerges IRMoGen ability as we are able to manually perform multi-step interleaved reasoning across text and motion by sequentially using prompts for \emph{generation}, \emph{assessment}, and \emph{refinement} tasks together with the outputs from the previous step.
+{\textbf{Inference}}: Similar to previous MoLLMs, $\mathcal{F}_{s1}$ can be instructed to perform all learned tasks.
+More importantly, $\mathcal{F}_{s1}$ emerges IRMoGen ability as we are able to manually perform multi-step text-motion interleaved reasoning by sequentially using prompts for \emph{generation}, \emph{assessment}, and \emph{refinement} tasks together with the outputs from the previous step.
+See more details in the Appendix.